samanvitha-k/Auto-Subtitle-Generator/README.md

 ## Usage
 - Open your browser and navigate to http://127.0.0.1:5000/.
 - Upload a video file through the form.
-- Wait for the app to process the video:
+- Wait for the app to process the video.
 - It extracts audio from the video.
 - Detects silent periods in the audio.
 - Transcribes the audio to generate subtitles using the Whisper model.